Bill Deal and the Rhondels: History

+William Franklin Deal was born in Portsmouth, Virginia to restaurant propietor Noah Deal, who died on January 1, 1951.
+His father was a guitarist who introduced Bill to music, and as a child he took piano lessons.
+Deal played in local bands while attending Woodrow Wilson High School, where he met drummer Ammon Tharp.
+Because they only knew a few songs, they would repeat songs during a gig, to which a friend joked they should call themselve The Rondels, a term in poetry for a short poem.
+Deal attended Old Dominion College, studying business administration.

 They had three hit singles in 1969, "May I" (U.S. #39), "I've Been Hurt" (U.S. #35), "What Kind of Fool (Do You Think I Am)" (U.S. #23).
 Their single "Swingin' Tight" reached (U.S. #85) in December 1969.
 "Nothing Succeeds Like Success" reached (US #63) on the charts in the spring of 1970.
-The band disbanded in 1975, but reformed and still carries on the tradition even after the passing of Bill Deal.

-Freddy Owens murder

 Ernest Frederick "Freddy" Owens joined the band after 1970 and served as lead vocalist as well as playing sax and bass.
 On March 4, 1979, he was robbed and shot dead by Jeremiah Carr at a Holiday Inn motel in Richmond, Virginia, where the band had a show earlier that evening.
 He had attempted to stop Carr from escaping after Carr raped his wife.
-Two shots wounded another band member in the room.
+Two shots wounded another band member, Chris Tennant, in the room.
 While Bill Deal kept going on with the Rhondels for another four years, he never really got over this incident and quit the music business in 1983.

+Deal and Tharp reunited for one last gig at a nightclub in Virginia Beach.

+In November 1995 Bill Deal and the Rhondels were among the first groups inducted into the Carolina Beach Music Awards Hall of Fame.

+On June 6, 2003, the mayor of Portsmouth announced June 6 as "Bill Deal Day".

+Deal married Janice Louise Burton in Perquimans County, North Carolina, in 1962.
+They had one son and one daughter.
+Their marriage ended in divorce, and in 1984 Deal married Barbara Jo Lerner.
+Deal died of a heart attack at his Virginia Beach home on 10 December 2003.
+He was cremated.
+Portsmouth city leaders declared February 2004 William F. "Bill" Deal Month, and the governor and the mayor of Virginia Beach recognized 19–23 May 2004 as Bill Deal Beach Music Weekend.

+Original members of the Rhondels, sometimes called Bill Deal's Rhondels, continued to perform after his death.

+Tharp died on September 22, 2017, aged 75.